qmk/qmk_firmware/keyboards/kinesis/keymaps/xyverz/readme.md

 ## About this keymap:

-The Dvorak layout shown here stems from my early Kinesis years, using the Contour PS/2 with a Dvorak software layout.
+~~The Dvorak layout shown here stems from my early Kinesis years, using the Contour PS/2 with a Dvorak software layout.
 Because of this, the RBRC and LBRC were on opposite sides of the board in the corner keys.
-I've decided to continue using this layout with my QMK Kinesis.
+I've decided to continue using this layout with my QMK Kinesis.~~

+After a year of using a planck, I've become accustomed to my / and ? being above the - key, so I've decided to move my [, ], and = to the normal Advantage location and set the two keys above the - to new locations.
+I'll play with it for a while and see how I like it.

 The QWERTY layout shown here is based entirely on the Kinesis Advantage layout.
 The Colemak layout is merely an adaptation of that.